EdwardRutz/TIL/glossary/glossary-front-end.md

   <li><strong>BREAKPOINTS</strong>  - The specific screen widths where a responsive layout "breaks" and needs to change in order to accommodate the screen.</li>

-  <li>Command Line Interface (CLI) A simple window used to execute commands and navigate a system using text commands.
+  <li><strong>CLI</strong> - The Command Line Interface (CLI) A simple window used to execute commands and navigate a system using text commands.
 In MS Windows it is called the command prompt and in Apple OS it is the terminal.</li>

   <li><strong>COMMENT</strong> - A reminder or visual cue in computer code that's meant to be readable by programmers.
 Comments are typically not interpreted by the browser and shouldn't impact a website's function in any way.</li>